Finally: Our First Weekend in New York CityUnited States

 Because in addition to being able to marvel at truly impressive Lego kits, seeing Jeremy’s face light up like a five-year-old’s on Christmas morning just made me so happy.

 Visiting Grand Central felt a little bit like stepping into a living movie or TV set: we’ve all seen it depicted a thousand times with hundreds of different moods depending on the scene in question.

 Being there made it take on even more of a life of its own–and in all the movies and shows I’ve seen Grand Central Station in, I’ve never caught sight of the majestic turquoise ceiling, which ended up being one of my very favorite features of the building.

 Our first weekend in New York City couldn’t have gone any better–while I don’t feel like we’ve gotten to know the city at all beyond a tiny taste, it was so much fun to finally start working our way through one of the most iconic cities in the world.
 With tons left to see and people we love asking us to come back, it’s only a matter of time until we visit New York City again.

-If you’re planning your own trip to NYC, check out this 4 days in New York itinerary!
+If you’re planning your own trip to New York, check out this NYC trip itinerary!